Residency Routes

 Application Process:

 The Panama digital nomad visa currently cannot be applied for online and must be done offline.
-The application process is approximately as follows:
+The entire application process is approximately as follows:

-The required documents include:
+The required documents for this program include:

 • Applicant’s Identity Information: This includes a passport with at least 6 months validity and three passport-sized photos.